groepl/Obsidian-Templates/README.md

 More about: https://obsidian.md

 ## Zettelkasten
-A Zettelkasten is a personal tool for thinking and writing.
+Zettelkasten is a personal tool for thinking and writing created by Niklas Luhmann.
 It has hypertextual features to make a web of thought possible.
 The difference to other systems is that you create a web of thoughts instead of notes of arbitrary size and form, and emphasize connection, not a collection.

 More about: https://www.soenkeahrens.de/en/takesmartnotes